alsoc/fmdt/README.md

 *Fast Meteor Detection Toolbox* or **FMDT** is derived from a software which was **designed to detect meteors** on board ISS or a Cubesat.
 FMDT is foreseen to be applied to airborne camera systems, e.g. in atmospheric balloons or aircraft.
-It is robust to camera movements by a motion compensation algorithm.
+**It is robust to camera movements by a motion compensation algorithm.**

+**FMDT is ready for real-time processing on small boards like Raspberry Pi 4** or Nvidia Jetson Nano for embedded systems.
+For instance, on the Raspberry Pi 4 (@ 1.5 GHz), FMDT is able to compute **30 frames per second** on a HD video sequence while the instant power is only **around 4 Watts**.

 ![Detection Chain](doc/figs/detection_chain.svg)